56quarters/tunic/doc/source/usage.rst

 In order manipulate deployments like this, the ReleaseManager requires that they are organized as described in :doc:`design`.

-An example of getting all available deployments (current and past) from a server.
+Below is an example of getting all available deployments (current and past) from a server.

 .. code-block:: python